Slang of the My Little Pony: Friendship Is Magic fandom: Analysis

-Bronyspeak has gained academic attention as an example of Internet-enabled vernacular culture.
+Bronyspeak has gained academic attention as an example of internet-enabled vernacular culture.
 Folklore researchers recognized it as a distinctive emic folk speech that simultaneously expressed institutional culture while seeking to be distinct from it, which they identified as the hybrid nature of digital vernacular traditions that both drew from and challenged mainstream cultural norms.

 According to Ellis, the anonymous nature of Internet communication platforms facilitated bronyspeak's development, as participants used pseudonyms and online handles rather than their real identities.
 This encouraged rule-bending and aggressive linguistic play, which allowed the community to create increasingly transgressive terminology, for example, in words like clopping (a bronyspeak word for masturbation).

 Justin Mullis observed in his 2015 study of the brony fandom that its lingo represented part of what could be understood as "recreational religious activity".

 Venetia Robertson, in her study of the brony fandom, wrote that the use of brony slang by members of the community functions as signs of belonging and behavioral boundaries for members of the fandom.
-Robertson noted that bronies created catchphrases and snowclones from the lines of dialogue of the show, invented new terms like brohoof, and that the motto of the was "love and tolerate".
+Robertson noted that bronies created catchphrases and snowclones from the lines of dialogue of the show, invented new terms like brohoof, and popularized "love and tolerance" as the fandom's motto.

 Nicolai Hansen of the Copenhagen Business School wrote that the specialized language functions as a continuous performance of membership that is "embodied and continuously exercised".
 He also noted that the lingo serves as a gatekeeping mechanism, in which the dialect must be learned to fully belong to the community.
 Hansen also compared the lingo to that of Beliebers—fans of pop icon Justin Bieber—and characterized it as less sophisticated, describing Belieber language as "fangirl-language" and "chatter language" defined primarily by its deficiencies in punctuation, verb tenses, capitalization, and syntax, rather than as a creative linguistic innovation.

 According to Jon Coumes of The American Prospect, brony communities developed their distinctive language alongside "codes of community-enforced niceness" designed to ensure that "nopony" would experience social rejection.